-The first part of this reflection (focusing more specifically on the Unsettled campaign) can be read HERE.
-It is not required reading for this article, which takes a broader view of crowdfunding in the board game space from a creator perspective.
+This is part two of a reflection on our recent Kickstarter campaign for the board game Unsettled.
+The first part (focusing more specifically on the Unsettled campaign) can be read HERE.
+It is not required reading for this article, which takes a broader view of crowdfunding.

 Strategies and trends come and go on Kickstarter.
 There are many best-practice discussions to be found, and about as many opinions as there are mouths.